 - After the nomination period ends, all nominated titles are collected, ranked by number of nominations, and sent to the juries for their information.
 Judges are then able to nominate further titles to add to the list for their collective consideration (but do not send in nominations as part of the general public).

-- The juries consider all nominated titles to come up with a shortlist of five books (which are published on the site with blurbs from the judges, in no particular order), then decide the winners and honorable mentions (which are announced on the site and in a press release, with words of praise from the jury).
+- The juries consider all nominated titles to come up with a shortlist of five books (which are published on the site with blurbs from the judges, in no particular order).

 - The award winners are recognized at an invite-only awards ceremony at Asia Society in New York, with two mini-panels in conversation with judges.
 The video of this event is then posted to the site.